The NIHR Infrastructure and NIHR Schools include centres with a remit to grow future research capacity, which are:

 For information on how to find your local training lead, please view our find your training lead document.

 Email: firstname.lastname@example.org, and detail which Infrastructure programme you are enquiring about in the subject area.

-The NIHR Short Placement Award for Research Collaboration (SPARC) allows early stage researchers supported by an NIHR Infrastructure and NIHR School Award to spend time in other parts of the NIHR.
+Round 6 of the Short Placement Award for Research Collaboration (SPARC) is OPEN for applications until 1pm on 16th December 2019.
+The SPARC scheme allows early stage researchers supported by an NIHR Infrastructure or NIHR School to spend time in other parts of the NIHR.
 The scheme is specifically designed to foster collaboration and enhance the researcher's early career and CV.
 The placement is funded by awards of up to £5,000 per individual.

-To discover how SPARC has helped past applicants, please visit our case studies page.
+To discover how SPARC has helped past applicants, please visit our case studies page - here.